In today’s increasingly important healthcare sector, the field of physical therapy is enjoying sustained and robust growth.

 What Does a PTA Do?

-A PTA assists the physical therapist, physician or other medical professional in creating, carrying out and evaluating a program of physical therapy.
 In most cases, these programs are created specifically for a single patient and are evaluated on an individual basis.
 PTAs must be able to carry out their duties in a professional and caring manner, especially when working with patients who are suffering from serious diseases or injuries.

 In general, the PTA must be able to carry out the following duties: